 SOA Watch began in 1990 to denounce the 1989 School of the Americas (SOA) graduate-led massacre at the University of Central America (UCA) in El Salvador.
 The SOA, renamed the Western Hemisphere Institute for Security Cooperation (WHINSEC) in 2001, is a US military training school based in Fort Benning, Georgia.
 The school made headlines in 1996 when the Pentagon released training manuals used at the school that advocated torture, extortion and execution.
 Despite this admission and hundreds of documented human rights abuses connected to soldiers trained at the school, no independent investigation into the facility has ever taken place.

-SOA Watch is a nonviolent grassroots movement working to close the SOA / WHINSEC and similar centers that train state actors such as military, law enforcement and border patrol.
-We strive to expose, denounce, and end US militarization, oppressive US policies and other forms of state violence in the Americas.
+SOA Watch is a nonviolent grassroots movement working to close the SOA / WHINSEC and end the oppressive U.S. foreign policy that the SOA / WHINSEC represents.
+We strive to expose, educate about, and work to end US militarization, interventionist US policies and other forms of state violence in the Americas.
 We act in solidarity with organizations and movements working for justice and peace throughout the Americas.